Sydell Group LLC Legal Department

 V. HOW WE SHARE PERSONAL INFORMATION

-Sydell has disclosed Personal Identifiers to third parties for a business or commercial purpose in the preceding 12-months.
-Specifically, Sydell may share your Personal Information for business purposes, including the performance of services on our behalf, in order to ensure the best quality service for you.
+Sydell may share your Personal Information as needed to ensure the best quality service for you.
 We may share Personal Information with:

-any relevant party, law enforcement agency or court, to the extent necessary for the establishment, exercise or defense of legal rights; and
+(k) any relevant party, law enforcement agency or court, to the extent necessary for the establishment, exercise or defence of legal rights; and

-in the event of a merger, consolidation, sale, liquidation or transfer of assets, Sydell may, in its sole and absolute discretion, transfer, sell or assign information collected, including without limitation, both non-Personal Information and Personal Information, to one or more affiliated or unaffiliated third parties.
-Sydell, however, does not sell any Personal Information.
+(l) in the event of a merger, consolidation, sale, liquidation or transfer of assets, Sydell may, in its sole and absolute discretion, transfer, sell or assign information collected, including without limitation, both non-Personal Information and Personal Information, to one or more affiliated or unaffiliated third parties.

-If you are an EU resident, please see the applicable Appendix for additional provisions applicable to our use of third party processors.
+Third parties with which we are affiliated and to which we provide Personal Information are contractually prohibited from using the information for any purpose other than for the purpose Sydell specifies.
+If you are an EU resident, please see the Appendix for additional provisions applicable to our use of third party processors.

 VI.
 PERSONAL INFORMATION FROM CHILDREN